Steve Francis: Orlando Magic (2004–2006)

 At first, Francis was unhappy with the trade to Orlando, but he adapted to his new environment.
 Francis flourished in the run n' gun offense of interim head coach Chris Jent.
 After posting a career-low 16.6 points per game the previous year with the Rockets, Francis averaged 21.3 points, 5.8 rebounds and 7.0 assists per game in his first season with the Magic.
 The Magic started out the year fast in the 2004–05 season, with Francis hitting several game-winning shots early in the season.
-On December 10, 2004, Francis scored 36 points, grabbed 8 rebounds, and recorded 8 assists in a 113-109 win over the Golden State Warriors.
+On December 10, 2004, Francis scored 36 points, grabbed 8 rebounds, and recorded 8 assists in a 113–109 win over the Golden State Warriors.
 In the middle of that season, Mobley was traded to the Sacramento Kings, which upset Francis.
 The Magic slumped late and missed the playoffs.

 The following season, in January 2006, a disgruntled Francis was suspended by the Magic for two games for conduct detrimental to the team.
 On February 5, 2006, there were rumors that he could be traded to the Denver Nuggets for Earl Watson but GM Otis Smith publicly announced that he would not trade Francis.
 Still, rumors persisted that Francis would be traded to the New York Knicks, Los Angeles Lakers, Minnesota Timberwolves, Denver Nuggets or even back to his former team the Houston Rockets.

 New York Knicks (2006–2007)

 On February 22, 2006, one day before the NBA's trade deadline, Francis was traded to the New York Knicks for small forward Trevor Ariza and the expiring contract of shooting guard Anfernee "Penny" Hardaway.
 Prior to the trade, the Nuggets reportedly offered both Watson and Kenyon Martin for Francis, but the deal never took place.
 He wore jersey #1 with the Knicks as his usual #3 was already assigned to Stephon Marbury.
-Francis has endured a recurring injury, tendinitis in his right knee, and as a result began the 2006–07 season averaging only 11.3 ppg, as opposed to his career 18.4 ppg.
+Francis endured a recurring injury, tendinitis in his right knee, and as a result began the 2006–07 season averaging only 11.3 ppg, as opposed to his career 18.4 ppg.
+On March 10, 2007, Francis scored 26 points, including a game-winning three point shot as time expired, and grabbed seven rebounds during a 90–89 win over the Washington Wizards.

 On 2007 draft night, June 28, the Knicks traded Francis and Channing Frye to the Portland Trail Blazers for Zach Randolph, Dan Dickau, and Fred Jones; Portland then bought out the remaining two years of Francis's contract for a reported $30 million, making him an unrestricted free agent.